1.1 Definitions. In these Conditions, the following definitions apply:

 5.3 The Supplier shall keep the Customer indemnified and held harmless in full against all claims, demands, liabilities, costs, expenses, damages and losses (whether direct or indirect, consequential, or otherwise), including any interest, penalties, fines and legal and other professional fees and expenses awarded against or incurred or paid by the Customer, as a result of or in connection with:

-(a) any breach, negligent performance or failure or delay in performance of the Contract; or
+- Any breach, negligent performance or failure or delay in performance of the Contract

-(b) any claim made against the Customer for actual or alleged infringement of a third party's intellectual property rights arising out of, or in connection with, the supply or use of the Goods; or
+- Any claim made against the Customer for actual or alleged infringement of a third party's intellectual property rights arising out of, or in connection with, the supply or use of the Goods

-(c) any claim made against the Customer by a third party arising out of, or in connection with, the supply of the Goods; or
+- Any claim made against the Customer by a third party arising out of, or in connection with, the supply of the Goods

 5.4 The Customer's rights and remedies under these Conditions are in addition to its rights and remedies implied by statute and common law.